Lyubov Sirota: Life

 Sirota was born in Irtyshsk, Pavlodar Province, Kazakhstan (then a part of the USSR) to a large family which had been deported from Ukraine.
 When she was one, her family moved to the Kyrgyzstan capital, Frunze (now Bishkek).
 Her mother wanted to move to the city so that her children could have more opportunities for education and development.
 Sirota spent her childhood in Frunze, where she was a member of the city literary studio ("The Dawn of Mountains").
 There she developed a dissident spirit: fostering freedom and love of truth.
 Her first literary works were printed in Kyrgyzstan magazines.

-In 1975 Sirota moved with her parents to their ancestral homeland, Ukraine.
+In 1975, Sirota moved with her parents to their ancestral homeland, Ukraine.
 There, she received a degree in Russian language and literature from the philology department at Dnipropetrovsk National University.
 In 1983 she moved with her son Alexander to the new city of Pripyat (near the Chernobyl Atomic Energy Station, 1.5 km away), where she headed the literary group "Prometheus" and a literary studio for children.
 She also managed department of the Palace of Culture Energetik (literally, the "energy plant worker").
 At the Palace of Culture, Sirota wrote and directed two plays: the musical "We Couldn't Not Find Each Other" and "My Specialty — a life", a biography of the Russian poet Marina Tsvetaeva.
-The latter play was more successful, and was scheduled to be repeated when the Chernobyl nuclear station exploded on April 26, 1986.
-Sirota and her son were among the tens of thousands evacuated from the area following the event.
+The latter play was more successful, and was scheduled to be repeated.
+When the Chernobyl nuclear station exploded on 26 April 1986, Sirota and her son were among the tens of thousands evacuated from the area following the event.
 Their lives were forever changed due to the evacuation, the loss of friends and acquaintances, and the assault on their health due to radiation exposure.

-Despite her suffering, however, the experience enhanced Sirota's poetic talent.
-To express her grief and rage she wrote poetry and collected them in a book, "Burden".
-Burden was published in 1990 in Kyiv (capital of Ukraine), where Sirota (as of 2011) lives with her family.
-In Kyiv, Sirota worked as a film editor in the Dovzhenko Film Studios.
 After her evacuation from Pripyat she reorganized "Prometheus", using poetry and music to proclaim the truth about the Chernobyl area and its people.
 However, repeated hospitalization for fatigue and pain (typical results of radiation exposure) increasingly interfered with her work.
+Despite her suffering, the experience enhanced Sirota's poetic talent.
+To express her grief and rage, she wrote poetry and collected them in a book, "Burden".
+Burden was published in 1990 in Kyiv.
 Since 1992 Sirota has been an invalid; however, at home she continues her efforts to prevent another Chernobyl.
+Sirota, with her family, moved to Kyivin 2011.
+In Kyiv, Sirota worked as a film editor at Dovzhenko Film Studios.

-Her poems have been translated from Russian into other languages, and are known in many countries from the translation of Burden into English by Elisavietta Ritchie, Leonid Levin and Birgitta Ingemanson, with the assistance of Professor Paul Brians in the United States.
+Her poems have been translated from Russian into other languages, and are known in many countries from the translation of Burden into English by Elisavietta Ritchie, Leonid Levin and Birgitta Ingemanson, with the assistance of Professor Paul Brians.
 Sirota's poetry has been published in magazines and anthologies in the United States, Canada and the UK.